Dreams-d/Algorithm_Class/README.md

-# Laicode
+# Algorithm Class
-The code of Laioffer
+The classic algorithm